Can’t sleep? You aren’t alone!

 As a form of mind-quieting physical activity, yoga may just be the best of two worlds.
 Yoga practice can help you get more or better sleep, we do know that yoga does wonders for relaxation.

-Whether it’s an essential oil, a bath scrub, a sachet in an eye mask or even a pillow or mattress, lavender is the scent you’re searching for if you want more and better sleep.
-In recent studies it shows that a whiff of lavender before bed resulted in more deep sleep.
+Whether it’s an essential oil, a bath scrub, a sachet in an eye mask, or even a pillow or mattress, lavender is the scent you’re searching for if you want more and better sleep.
+Recent studies show that a whiff of lavender before bed resulted in more deep sleep.

 For people with insomnia, “the bedroom just becomes unpleasant, a war zone.
 Make a few simple changes to make it as comfortable a setting as possible.
+Getting the best mattress in Pakistan can also help you have a soothing night’s sleep.
 The bedroom should also be quiet.
 And please, please, please leave the cell phones in another room — or at least put them on Do Not Disturb.
+Another important tip is to get your hands on the best mattress in Pakistan.

 Caffeine’s a no-no, but caffeine-free herbal tea may actually help you sleep.
 Many “Sleepy Time” teas are made from the same compounds used in supplements that promote sleep, like valerian or chamomile.
 Plus, there’s something inherently calming about a warm sip before bed, even if it’s just the ritual of taking the time to do so.